google/googletest/docs/quickstart-bazel.md

 [Bazel workspace](https://docs.bazel.build/versions/main/build-ref.html#workspace)
 is a directory on your filesystem that you use to manage source files for the software you want to build.
-Each workspace directory has a text file named `WORKSPACE` which may be empty, or may contain references to external dependencies required to build the outputs.
+Each workspace directory has a text file named `MODULE.bazel` which may be empty, or may contain references to external dependencies required to build the outputs.

 First, create a directory for your workspace: